 Energy Star is an energy and water benchmarking program for existing buildings led by the United States Environmental Protection Agency that provides a snapshot of a building's energy performance.
 Annually, buildings receive an Energy Star score between one and 100 based on energy performance in comparison with buildings nationwide with similar construction and size.

-In 2019, Lincoln Plaza continued to exceed the mandated Energy Star score of 75: LPEW scored 87 and LPN scored 77.
+In 2020, Lincoln Plaza remained Energy Star certified and continued to exceed the mandated Energy Star score of 75: LPEW scored 85 and LPN scored 81.

 In August 2017, we were the first state agency to participate in Sacramento Municipal Utility District's (SMUD) SolarShares program.
 The program is a partnership between SMUD and its customers to provide a community solar option that will improve the regional power mix and reduce greenhouse gas (GHG) emissions.
 This program will save us an estimated $3.7 million in energy costs over the 20-year agreement and will deliver 50% of Lincoln Plaza's electrical energy from a local solar field.